nathanvale/imessage-timeline/docs/pre-release-guide.md

 > **Current Status**: Pre-release mode **ACTIVE** with `next` channel (canary
 > releases) at version `0.0.1`

-This guide explains how to publish pre-release versions of `imessage-timeline` for testing, early access, and staged rollouts.
+This guide explains how to publish pre-release versions of `chatline` for testing, early access, and staged rollouts.

 ---